 After the queen cat has delivered her kittens, maternal hormones are present in her body.
 These can certainly impact how the cat is acting and reacting.
 The mother cat feels extremely protective and may develop hair-trigger tempers.
-Cats instinctively react with what I call a stranger danger alert whenever they come in contact with something or someone unfamiliar.
-Any new cat coming into a resident cat's territory will feel defensive, and introductions can help smooth the transition.
-But mother cats also feel protective of their litter, as well as the surrounding area/territory which may expand to provide a safe zone for the kittens and any interlopers are seen as threats to her offspring.
+Cats instinctively react with what some call a "stranger danger" alert whenever they come in contact with something or someone unfamiliar.
+Any new cat coming into a resident cat's territory will feel defensive and introductions can help smooth the transition.
+But mother cats also feel protective of their litter, as well as of the surrounding area/territory.
+The mother needs to provide a safe zone for the kittens and any interlopers are seen as threats to her offspring.

-This is classic "mom cat" behavior.
 Feline protective aggression rules queens in the first three to four weeks following the birth of the kittens.
 This is when the new kittens are most vulnerable (and her hormones are the strongest).
 Anything unfamiliar is identified by the cat as potentially dangerous and therefore a threat to the babies.
-Even if the cats had been friends previously, it's likely that Missy would act protective and strive to keep the other cats at a distance from her offspring.
+Even if the cats had been friends previously, it's likely that the queen cat would act protective and strive to keep the other cats at a distance from her offspring.
 While most aggression is directed at other cats, it can be directed at humans too.
 Avoid handling the new litter for the first few days of their life.
-Some of this will fade once the kittens mature and become more independent, but you can help in the interim by reducing the stress for all of the cats.
-Here's how.
+Some of this aggression will fade once the kittens mature and become more independent, but you can help in the interim by reducing the stress for all of the cats.

 If you have other cats living in your house, the queen cat should have separate food, water, and her own litterbox.
 This allows her to stay close to her babies and avoid contact with any other cats that cause stress.
 Reducing any anxiety over sharing will cut down on chances for aggression.